Namespaces

 DR Applied to Behavior as published Correct behavior

-LWG 2762 C++11 operator* might be potentially-throwing even if
+LWG 2762 C++11 operator* might be potentially-throwing

-*get() was noexcept
+even if *get() was noexcept

-a conditional exception specification added
+exception specification

 [edit] See also